Amanpreet-Dutta/E-Commerce-Website/README.md

 Full Responsive Ecommerce Website

 Welcome to the Full Responsive Ecommerce Website project!
-This repository contains the source code for a multipage ecommerce website that I built by following a comprehensive tutorial.
+This repository contains the source code for a multipage ecommerce website.
 The website is built using HTML, CSS, and JavaScript, showcasing a modern and responsive design.

 Project Overview